 A patient care coordinator's job is to ensure that a medical facility is providing high quality care services.
-They work with administration, staff, and patients to reach health care goals and to keep the lines of communication open.
+They work with administration, staff and patients to reach healthcare goals and keep the lines of communication open.
 Some are registered nurses, but this often is not mandatory.
 Those who aren't nurses often hold associate's or bachelor's degrees in a relevant area.

 Patient Care Coordinator Job Description

 In some facilities, a patient care coordinator is also a registered nurse (RN); however, this is not a requirement at all facilities.
-A patient care coordinator may work in hospitals, physician's offices, dental offices, clinics, specialty care centers, and nursing care facilities.
-According to Payscale.com, annual earnings for a patient care coordinator ranged from $28,660 to $68,533, as of September 2014.
+A patient care coordinator may work in hospitals, physicians' offices, dental offices, clinics, specialty care centers and nursing care facilities.
+According to Payscale.com, the total annual earnings for most patient care coordinators ranged from $32,000 to $74,000 as of September 2019.

 Duties of a patient care coordinator vary widely depending on the facility in which the coordinator works.
-The main job of a patient care coordinator is to ensure high quality health care.
-A coordinator helps to ensure patients understand every aspect of their care while also working with administration to create policies and make decisions that are in the best interest of the patients.
+The main job of a patient care coordinator is to ensure high quality healthcare.
+A coordinator helps to ensure patients understand every aspect of their care while also working with administration to create policies and make decisions that are in the best interest of patients.
 Duties may include:

 - Developing and coordinating patient care programs